Christian in the World

-Loving the Church, Loving the Liturgy, presented by Deacon Owen Cummings, is a series of four presentations intended to lead participants to a deeper understanding of the Eucharistic liturgy.
-Deacon Cummings invites participants to take a fresh look at the Church’s renewal initiated by the Second Vatican Council, which firmly places the liturgy at the heart of our lives as Catholics.
+Loving the Church, Loving the Liturgy, presented by Deacon Owen Cummings, was a series of presentations intended to lead participants to a deeper understanding of the Eucharistic liturgy.
+Deacon Cummings invited participants to take a fresh look at the Church’s renewal initiated by the Second Vatican Council, which firmly places the liturgy at the heart of our lives as Catholics.

 CITW Fall 2022

 The fall 2022 series of Christian in the World, a four-part series by Br.
 Thomas Buttrick, O.S.B., considered the images of nature found in the psalms.